digitalpalidictionary/digitalpalidictionary.github.io/src/install_ios.md

 2. install MDict from the [App Store](https://apps.apple.com/us/app/mdict-ad/id894362875)
 3. Move the dpd.mdx file to the MDict folder on your iOS device.

-Below are detailed *anupubba* instructions.
+Below are detailed *step-by-step* instructions.

 ## Download DPD